How to Increase Your Gut Brain Connection Through Diet

 - Decreased risk of Alzheimers, Parkinson's and dementia

-A strong gut axis is crucial for a resilient immune system.
+A strong gut axis is crucial for a resilient immune system and warding off chronic health issues like depression and dementia or neurodegenerative disease.

 Your gut lining controls which food particles go into your bloodstream and which get denied.... (and go home early... sounds like me in university).